miekg/redis/README.md

 # Bugs

-This is still a work in progress.
-DNSSEC signed answers with expired signatures will be cached.
-And there is little or none unit testing.
+There is little unit testing.